Granting shares below fair market value is uncommon and should only be done in consultation with your attorney.

 Changing Administration Settings For Your Company

-Because it is so rare for companies to grant shares below Fair Market Value, you will have to switch some admin settings before Shoobx will allow you to do this.
-To begin, click into the "Administration" lens in Shoobx which is located beneath the "Company" or "My Shoobx" button in the upper right-hand corner of your toolbar.
+Because it is so rare for companies to grant shares below Fair Market Value, you will have to switch some admin settings before the platform will allow you to do this.
+To begin, click into the "Administration Workspace" which is located as a dropdown option beneath the "Company Workspace" heading in the upper left-hand corner of your toolbar.
 (Please note that full company access users will be able to change these settings.
 If you believe that your permissions should be expanded, consult with the appropriate individual at your company and direct them to these instructions.)

-Once you are in the Administration lens, you will want to identify the "Workflow Administration" button (inside the "General Settings" module).
+Once you are in the Administration Workspace, you will want to identify the "Workflow Administration" option (inside the "General Settings" module).

 After clicking this button, scroll down to locate the "Equity" heading and select the "Grant Shares or Options" workflow.